-The 3-day First Aid Responder (FAR) training course is delivered by Dave who is a PHECC approved FAR instructor.
+The 3-day First Aid Responder (FAR) training course is delivered by an experienced PHECC approved FAR instructor.
 This course will give participants the skills and knowledge to respond to a range of serious and life-threatening incidents.
 This course is the standard for anybody wishing to become a certified occupational first aider in the workplace and may prove invaluable for people from all walks of life, including; non-healthcare personal, teachers, parents and sports coaches to name a few.
-Being a certified First Aid Responder may not only save someones life but is also a huge addition to anybody's CV.
+Being a certified First Aid Responder may not only save somebodys life but is also a huge addition to anybody's CV.

 What certification will participants receive?

 Upon successfully completing the course, participants will receive their Pre-Hospital Emergency Care Council (PHECC) First Aid Responder certification.
 This certification is valid for 2 years and requires a two-day refresher course after this period in order to keep it up to date.